-The mean age of the respondents was 16.1 years, ranging between 13 and 23 years.
-The majority of the respondents (65.5%) were female.
-The majority of the respondents' parents were self-employed.
+The mean age of the respondents was 16.1 years, ranging between 13 to 23 years.
+The majority of the respondents (65.5%) were females.
+The majority of the respondent's parents were self-employed.
 It was also revealed that most of the respondents (43.7%) came from larger households (Table 1).